Major code BS1910

 Athens, OH 45701

-Tia McDonald, director of studies/contact person
+Ariaster Chimeli, director of studies/contact person

 The HTC program in economics offers exceptional students the opportunity to study the many aspects of economics in one-on-one relationships with the Department of Economics faculty members.
 Maximum opportunities will be afforded for students to progress well beyond the material found in conventional courses.
 The primary purpose of the tutorial program is to serve as preparation for graduate study.
 Students will receive a degree of Bachelor of Science in Economics from the Honors Tutorial College.

+Each student receives initial advice from the director of studies regarding selection and sequencing of courses, choice of a thesis advisor, and other procedural matters.
+A committee, composed of the director of studies and the advisor, will monitor the thesis work.
 A typical tutorial will meet on a weekly basis for a minimum of one hour.
 The student and the tutor will discuss the current reading and written assignments, discuss problems and solutions, debate and offer critical analysis, and the tutor continuously evaluates the progress of the student.
 A final grade is made based on many facets of evaluation to the tutor: written assignments, written exams, oral exams, discussions, presentations by the student, field work, etc.